 This study had several limitations.
-The study took place approximately long time after the conflict; therefore, some participants involved response had left Yemen, and the long recall period for participants might have made it difficult to accurately immediate recall response. addition, financial, time and security constraints limited information gathering.
+The study took place approximately long time after the conflict; therefore, some participants involved in response had left Yemen, and the long recall period for participants might have made it difficult to accurately recall immediate response.
+In addition, financial, time and security constraints limited information gathering.
 Actually, this study not funded by any institutes or entities.